 The bastions of the castle of Szalonta were built in the 1620s from the stones of the stately home of Mezőgyarak (which had been destroyed by them previously).

 Szalonta Castle got ready by 1636 but its Csonka-torony (Stump or Unfinished Tower) was built a bit later.
 The tower used to be part of the fortification.
 The Ottomans wanted to install Bethlen István on the throne of Transylvania but Prince Rákóczi György I defeated the Ottoman army near Szalonta on 6 October 1636, thus proving that the Principality was just a nominal vassal state of the sultan and it was independent enough to defend itself against the mighty Ottoman Empire.

-Prince Rákóczi György II gave an order to have the whole castle and its walls pulled down in 1658 because he would have hated to cede it to the Tatar and Turks forces who were pillaging Transylvania in that time.
+Prince Rákóczi György II gave an order to have the whole castle and its walls pulled down in 1658 because he would have hated to cede it to the Crimean Tatar and Ottoman Turk forces who were pillaging Transylvania at that time.
 Here you can read more about some of the events happening in 1658:

 The emptied settlement was populated only at the end of the 17th century, we know 200 Hungarian petty nobles living there in the first years of the 18th century.
 This time it was owned by the Esterházy family.
 Now you can see only the Csonkatorony (Stump Tower) that remained from the castle.
 The town’s Reformed church was built in its place.